rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ### 6.2.
 Global MediaInfo

-First party apps need a way to query which media formats are currently active, without caring about which pipeline.
+First party apps need a way to query which media formats are currently being output, without caring about which pipeline.

+**TODO**: need to define output more specifically.
+Hardware decoder?
+Software Decoder, HDMI, Composite...
+SPDIff, Jeremy to check with XClass?

 The following APIs **MUST** exist: